Turn any garden idea into a workable raised bed plan in minutes.

 Can I plan more than one raised bed?

 Yes.
-The planner lets you create, rename, duplicate, switch between, and delete multiple beds in the same browser, so you can plan a whole yard one bed at a time.
+The planner lets you create, rename, duplicate, switch between, and delete as many beds as you like, so you can plan a whole yard one bed at a time.

 How big should my raised garden bed be?